Stammen is the career strikeout leader for the University of Dayton, where he pitched for three years.

 During the 2013 off-season, before 2014 spring training, Craig finished his college degree.
 Since he was drafted by the Nationals in 2005, Stammen had wanted to finish the final 15 credits needed to earn his entrepreneurship degree at the University of Dayton.
 His mother, Connie, a teacher, stressed the importance of completing his education after he left college following his junior season to chase his dream of pitching in the Major Leagues.

-May 3, 2014: Stammen received his bachelor's degree from the University of Dayton, but he was not able to attend because he was be with the Nationals, who are played the Phillies at Citizens Bank Park that afternoon.
-Stammen majored in entrepreneurship and he hopes to put that degree into good use after his playing career is over.
+May 3, 2014: Stammen received his bachelor's degree from the University of Dayton, but he was not able to attend because he was with the Nationals, who played the Phillies at Citizens Bank Park that afternoon.
+Stammen majored in entrepreneurship.
+And he hopes to put that degree into good use after his playing career is over.
 He had thoughts of working for his father, who sells farm equipment in Ohio.
 But baseball made him take a different direction.